 Length of Rotation: 1 month plus 2 additional months in a combined Special Hematology/Chemistry rotation

-Faculty: Gregory A. Threatte, MD, Director and Robert Sunheimer, MS, MT(ASCP)
+Faculty: Katalin Banki, MD, Director; Robert Sunheimer, MS, MT(ASCP)

 Our Clinical Pathology Core Laboratory is a comprehensive and fully-automated lab with rapid turn-around that operates 24 hours a day 7days a week.
 Resident will learn about the technical and functional aspects of the lab, the rational use of diagnostic clinical chemistry tests, the interpretation a broad spectrum of assays and their pathophysiologic correlation, and to effectively communicate with consultating clinicians.
 They participate in realistic problem-solving and in directing and managing the clinical laboratory.
 Increasing levels of responsibility are given to residents in additional rotations during their 3rd year of residency, where a combined Chemistry/Special Hematology takes place for 2 months.
 Resident also participate in the teaching of Medical Technology students from our College of Health Professions and in the in service education for the technical staff.
 This rotation also includes exposure to Andrology and optional Forensic Toxicology.